lsst/dp0-1_lsst_io/data-products-dp0-1/index.rst

 The five TAP-accessible catalogs in the table below are generated from coadded images and are available via both the Portal and Notebook Aspects.
 For all Portal-accessible TAP catalogs, one way to view and interact with the schema is by using the Portal's "table view" in the TAP service for single-table queries, as described in the :ref:`Data-Access-Analysis-Tools-Portal-Intro`.
 Schema for all five TAP-accessible catalogs can be also viewed and interacted with in a Jupyter Notebook by following the examples in Section 2.2 of the first of the :ref:`Examples-DP0-1-Notebooks`.
-The table below contains links to pages that list the schema for these tables: the column names, units, data types, minimum and maximum values, and a description.
+The table below contains links to pages that list the schema for these tables: the column names, units, data types, and a description.
-The minimum and maximum values for a given column were calculated from a subset of 1000 objects or sources near the center of the DC2 field, and are only intended to give users a general idea of the values.
-Note that a few columns appear to be unpopulated and return NAN (Not A Number) values for the minimum and maximum.

 .. list-table:: TAP-accessible tables available for DP0.1.
    :widths: 120 120 350